 She shook her head and said, “That’s not what I’m talking about.
 I realize there are naturally gifted kids who get into top schools without having to try very much.
 I’m talking about kids like yours, who are smart but work very hard for their accomplishments.”

 It got me thinking.
 I certainly didn’t have a master plan when they were young.
 I was a single mother through part of their childhood.
 But both of my girls have work ethics and study habits that I never had at their age.
-And it paid off big time when college came around.
+And it paid off big-time when college came around.
 As I thought about it some more, I came up with this list.

-Encourage curiosity and asking questions
+Encourage curiosity and asking questions.

 My oldest daughter was one of those kids who couldn’t stop asking “Why?”
 It drove me crazy at times, but as I look at her now, I understand it was a blessing.
 She still loves searching for answers, which has made her an incredible student and an interesting human being.
-I am happy that back when she was in preschool, I had the presence of mind (most of the time) to thoughtfully answer her questions and encourage her to ask more.
+I am happy that back when she was in preschool I had the presence of mind (most of the time) to thoughtfully answer her questions and encourage her to ask more.

 Ask your children questions, too.
 If they say they like their new teacher at school, ask them why.
 When you get more than a simple yes or no answer from them, you’ll learn a lot about their view of the world, and you’ll be encouraging curiosity.

-Teach them the word “no”
+Teach them the word “no.”

 Teaching your child to hear the word “no” helps them cope early with the fact that not everything will always go their way.
-It’s also equally important to help them deal with the emotions of rejection.
+It’s also equally important to help them deal with the emotions resulting from rejection.
 If they cry and scream when you tell them, “No, you can’t have that,” help them calm down and acknowledge that it’s hard not to get what you want.

 Rather than giving in, you are doing them a favor by teaching them to deal with the realities of the world.
 This will foster confidence and independence, and help them be successful when they get to college and are living on their own for the first time.

-Use teaching tools early
+Use teaching tools early.